amaury1093/hackatom-stargate-workshop/README.md

 # Clean up the proto files.
 Starport currently outputs the proto files inside `proto/blog/v1beta`, it should be renamed to `v1beta1`.

+# Generate the go files for these proto definitions.
+./scripts/ protocgen

 # Add some basic validation of the Msgs, inside `x/blog/types/MsgCreate{Post,Comment}`.
 ```

+At the end of this step, you should have a folder content similar to the `step2/` folder.

 > Note: For the sake of this tutorial, the app in the `step2/` folder has been renamed ~`blog`~ -> `step2`